 Traditional CBD is not highly bioavailable in water.
-As our body is primarily water, this means your usual CBD oil will have a top-end absorption rate of around 30% when consumed as CBD drops under the tongue.
+As our body is primarily water, this means your usual CBD oil will have a top-end absorption rate of around 30% when consumed as CBD drops used under the tongue.

-Water-soluble CBD is where molecules of CBD are encapsulated in other non-active particles, to permit the CBD to absorb in the water and become immediately bioavailable.
+Water-soluble CBD is where molecules of CBD are encapsulated in other non-active particles, to permit the cannabidiol to absorb in the water and become immediately bioavailable.

-Broad-spectrum and full spectrum water soluble CBD is available in the market today, but it fetches a much higher price tag than usual CBD hemp oil due to its perceived absorption rate.
+Water-soluble CBD also fetches a much higher price tag (around double) than regular CBD oil due to its perceived absorption rate.